joshlk/robotchinwag.com/_posts/2024-05-03-the-tensor-calculus-you-need-for-deep-learning.md

 ## Appendix

-### Commutative and associative properties of index notation
+### Commutative and Associative Properties of Index Notation

 The following usual commutative and associative properties for addition and multiplication apply to index notation: